drewstaylor/jukeblox/README.md

 # Jukeblox
-A `ETHSanFrancisco hackathon 2018 project`, by:
+An `ETHSanFrancisco hackathon 2018 project`, by:
 `@mondo989`
 `@drewstaylor`
 `@functioncreep`